 I'm one of those people who is always enthusiastic about new things and I'm a person who loves movement.
-I'm also someone who loves improving my survival skills, so IMAGINE MY EXCITEMENT when the teacher started explaining a game using spears.
-Ok, not really spears, but bamboo sticks of different length (bought the 8' bamboo sticks at Home Depot and cut them into 3', 4', and 5' lengths), and hula hoops, of different sizes.
+I'm also someone who loves improving my survival skills, so imagine my excitement when the teacher began a game using spears.
+Ok, not really spears, but bamboo sticks of different length (you can buy 8' bamboo sticks at Home Depot and cut them into 3', 4', and 5' lengths, which is also a fun math problem), and hula hoops of different sizes.

-As August marks the last month of summer vacation (not you, Australia), I thought I'd ask the school if I could share this game and camp pics to give you at home a fun family movement/skill game, and in exchange, I'm going to put a link to the school below so you can, if find this game valuable, donate a few bucks to this non-profit organization.
-Kind of like paying a portion of a camp you attended for a few minutes, if only virtually.
+The school gave me permission to share this game and camp pictures to help spread the nature/movement/skills game, and in exchange, I'm going to put a link to the school's donation page so you can donate a few bucks to this non-profit organization if you find this game valuable.
+Kind of like paying a portion of a camp you virtually attended for a few minutes.

 Here's the game:

 Have one person in charge of rolling a hoop in front of someone with a stick-spear.
-The larger the hoop, the easier it is, so I recommend starting everyone on a big hoop.
+The larger the hoop, the easier a target it makes, so I recommend starting everyone on a big hoop.
 (Pants are optional, naturally.)

-You can make this more challenging by rolling the hoop faster (like a faster-moving animal) or you can switch to a smaller one, which increases the need for accuracy.
+You can make this more challenging by rolling the hoop faster (like a faster-moving animal) or you can switch to a smaller hoop, which increases the need for accuracy.

 THEN, if you want to have a ton of fun, take it to the sky.
 (I made this part up, by cutting in line in front of a bunch of little kids at Warrior Camp, and begging the teacher to throw it up in the air for me.)

-I forgot to say, you might also want to take burnt wood, add a bit of water, and mash it up into face paint.
+For the adorners in the group, you can take cooled, burnt wood, add a bit of water, and mash it up into face paint.